joannakl/ossd_materials/activities/browser_add-on_activity.md

 # Browser Add-on Activity

-Note1: stedents work in groups of 3.
+Note1: students work in groups of 3.
 The instructions indicate which parts of this activity should be performed by all team-members and which should be performed by one one team member.

 Note2: students do not need to be familiar with Javascript in order to complete this activity